scotato/prince-picante/README.md

+# Prince Picante
+an 8x8 led display for 3D printers using octoprint and unicorn hat

+forked from unicorn-busy-server

-# Simple server for Raspberry Pi with Pimoroni Unicorn hat
+## unicorn-busy-server: Simple server for Raspberry Pi with Pimoroni Unicorn hat

 * [Introduction](#Introduction)
 * [Installation](#Installation)